Gemini CLI

 | Setup | Google account | API key or subscription |

-Many orchestrators use both — Gemini CLI for everyday tasks and Claude Code for complex, multi-step projects where reasoning quality matters most.
+Context windows and model capabilities change frequently — check each tool’s official docs for current limits.
+Many developers use both — Gemini CLI for everyday tasks and Claude Code for complex, multi-step projects where reasoning quality matters most.

 Useful commands